This is your most important decision

 But most discussions of making a difference do the reverse: they start with the idea that “every little bit helps,” when in reality, every little bit only helps a little.
 If you have the option, focus on the big decisions first.

-Why do such big differences exist, and why are they not more widely appreciated?
+If such big differences exist, why are they not more widely appreciated?

 If these differences really exist, though, why are they not more widely known?

 We think it’s because our common-sense understanding of what it means to live ethically stems from hundreds — if not thousands — of years ago, and it hasn’t caught up with the power that many of us now have.